kimfucious/sakura/README.md

 You'll soon realize, if you haven't already, that this theme relies heavily on the use of includes.

-I've opted to list posts on the `index.html` page as "cards".
+I've opted to list posts on the `index.html` page as Bootstrap "cards".
 The cards work pretty well and are responsive width-wise; however, they can vary by height, which might bother those with OCD tendencies.

-You can adjust the number of cards/posts on the main page by editing the "paginate:" line in the `_config.yml` file to whatever number you like. _You'll need to reset the server to see this change take place._
+You can adjust the number of cards/posts on the main page by editing the "paginate:" line in the `_config.yml` file to whatever number you like. _*Note*: You'll need to reset the server to see any changes made in `_config.yml`._

 If you don't like cards, you can display paginated posts in a list format by swapping out "postcards" above to "posts" like below: